actions/actions-runner-controller/README.md

 1. Using GitHub App (not supported with GitHub Enterprise Server)
 2. Using Personal Access Token

-Functionality wise there isn't a difference between the 2 authentication methods.
-There are however some benefits to using a GitHub App for authentication over a PAT such as an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps).
-If you run into rate limiting consider deploying the solution using GitHub App authentication instead.
+Functionality wise, there isn't a difference between the 2 authentication methods, there are however some benefits to using a GitHub App over a PAT for authentication.
+The primarily benefit of authenticating via a GitHub App is an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps).
+If you run into rate limiting issues consider deploying the solution using GitHub App authentication instead.

 ### Deploying using GitHub App Authentication